t2k/backbone.marionette-RequireJS/readme.md

 **See this LIVE [Marionette Bookstore](https://c9.io/t2k/backbone_marionette-requirejs/workspace/indexAMD.Devel.html) application before digging in...**

 This is a simple 100% client-side Single Page Application utilizing the [Google Books API](https://developers.google.com/books/docs/v1/using#WorkingVolumes) as a data source.
-It is not a true WebApp since there's no server-side responsibility for setting up endpoints with the additional stack overhead by needing to include libraries such as: __NodeJS: connect/express, MongoDB,Ruby: active-record__
+It is not a true WebApp since there's no server-side responsibility for setting up endpoints with the additional stack overhead by needing to include libraries such as: __NodeJS: connect/express, MongoDB or Ruby: active-record__.
-The simplicity of a SPA allows the focus to remain on learning _Marionette, AMD_ and application architecture ideas borrowed from the **Rails Asset Pipeline** I struggled a bit ;-) with Backbone.Marionette and RequireJS, most of my struggles are the consequence of my enterprise C#/VB.NET server-side background experience. so coming to grips with modular javascript client application architecture was a challenge.
+The simplicity of a SPA allows the focus to remain on learning _Marionette, AMD_ and application architecture ideas borrowed from the **Rails Asset Pipeline**.
+I struggled a bit ;-) with Backbone.Marionette and RequireJS; most of my struggles were consequence of my enterprise C#/VB.NET server-side background experience, so coming to grips with modular javascript client application architecture was more of than I had expected.
+I hope this repo can help others get up to speed faster than I did.

 ###assets###
 The **assets** folder is the original fork of [David Sulc's repo] https://github.com/davidsulc/backbone.marionette-atinux-books)